w670268787/learngit/readme.txt

-git is a distributed    version control system git is free software wangye edit second my first learn git hello git xxxxxxxxxxxxxxx sdfsdfsfsfsd
+my name is wangye .this is my first git learn!